Fluctuating Turban Shell, Turbo fluctuosus

 Fluctuating Turban Shell, Turbo fluctuosus.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, July 2011.
 Size: 5.2 cm (2.0 inches) x 5.2 cm (2.0 inches).

-Fluctuating Turbans are found most commonly attached to and under rocks or over and within mud and sand substrate in the intertidal zone to depths up to 40 m (130 feet).
-They range from Cedros Island, Baja California to Peru, including the Galapagos and Tres Marias Islands but are absent from southern Mexican waters.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Fluctuating Turban Shells are found most commonly on, or under, rocks, or over, and within, mud and sand substrates.
+They live in the intertidal zone, and to depths up to 40 m (130 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Cedros Island, Baja California to Puerto Vallarta, Jalisco, including the Revillagigedos and Tres Marias Islands.
+They are found throughout the Gulf of California.